7 People You’ll Meet (And Hate) At The Gym

 That’s classic Askhole.

-At first, you might be tempted to take it personally.
+At first, you may be offended.

-“… Is he saying my tips were s**t?”
+(“Is he saying my tips were rubbish?”)

-The Askhole is a distant cousin of another great gym character, The Teacher.
+The Askhole is a distant cousin of another great gym character; The Teacher.

 While your local Askhole merely asks advice then ignores it, The Teacher prefers a more direct approach.
-He stalks the gym like a lion, looking for weak antelope who will listen as he lectures them on how they’re doing everything wrong and need to train how he trains “otherwise you’ll get no results.”
+He stalks the gym like a lion, looking for weak antelope to lecture on how they’re “doing everything wrong” and need to train how he trains “otherwise you’ll get no results.”

-How to spot “The Askhole” at your gym:
+How to spot THE ASKHOLE at your gym:

-He’ll find you.
-He’ll think nothing of breaking international gym law by interrupting you mid-set, casually gesturing you to remove your headphones, so he can quiz you on the best exercises to get bigger arms.
+He’ll casually disregard international gym law by interrupting you mid set, gesturing for you to remove your headphones so he can quiz you on the best exercises to get bigger arms.

 4. The Core Bro